barbaraisabelvieira/blogposts/_posts/2022-02-04-welcome-to-the-certificate-hell.md

 ![]({{site.baseurl}}/images/certificate-hell/secure-connections.jpg "Using certificates to enable secure connections")

 In any of the cases, all leaf certificates (i.e. end-user certificates) have a trust chain.
-The chain of trust of a certificate is just list of certificates, containing the leaf certificate, the sub-CA certificates (a.k.a. intermediate CA certificates), and the root CA. PKI relies on a hierarchical chain of trust, so that the browsers only have to trust in a very few CA certificates (between 50 and 70 CA certificates in total).
+The chain of trust of a certificate is just list of certificates, containing the leaf certificate, the sub-CA certificates (a.k.a. intermediate CA certificates), and the root CA. PKI relies on a hierarchical chain of trust, so that the browsers only have to trust in a very few CA certificates worldwide (between 50 and 70 CA certificates in total).

 Certificates can also be used to validate digital signatures.
-In this case, the validation process of the certificate is the same as the one described above.
+In this case, the validation process of the certificate itself, is the same as the one described above.

 ## Public-Key Infrastructure (PKI)